 The two girls nodded and went inside.

 Tom escorted Kit to his tent and waited for her lay on the stretcher.

-“I hope no one saw me come in here,” she said.
+“I hope no one saw me come in here,” Kit said.

-Tom pulled the blankets up to her chin.
+Tom stood next to her and pulled the blankets up to her chin.